 Responding to changes in battery supply chain dynamics, the company changed the focus of the project to produce clean cobalt concentrate as opposed to cobalt sulphate heptahydrate.
-As such eCobalt is working on producing an updated feasibility study to be released within Q2 2018.
+As such eCobalt is working on producing an updated feasibility study to be released in October2018.
 As cobalt concentrate is more economically viable, the updated feasibility study is expected to show improved values.

 Pre-construction and environmental initiatives

-Once the company has released its updated feasibility study and constructed the necessary infrastructure, it will be working towards near-term production of cobalt concentrate by Q4 2019, and full production in 2020.
+Once the company has released its updated feasibility study and constructed the necessary infrastructure, it will be working towards achieving commercial production of cobalt concentrate in 2020.

-In the meanwhile, the company is also in the process of securing offtake agreements, and is currently conducting due diligence.
+In the meanwhile, the company is also in the process of securing offtake agreements, and is currently conducting due diligence for project financing.
 The company has signed LOIs with a number of parties, and is working towards finalizing terms.

-Looking towards the potential beyond the Ram deposit, eCobalt has also identified other potential targets in the Sunshine, East Sunshine and Northfield zones.
+Looking towards the potential beyond the Ram deposit, eCobalt has also identified other potential targets in the Sunshine and East Sunshine.
 Collectively these three zones have historically seen 51,210 feet of drilling across 90 holes.
 The property also hosts over a dozen undrilled, prospective targets.